paparaeluiza/paparaeluiza.github.io/_posts/interning/2015-08-28-summer-school.md

 	<a href="{{site.url}}/images/interning/28-08-2015/IMG_1284.JPG"><img src="{{site.url}}/images/interning/28-08-2015/IMG_1284.JPG" alt="image"></a>
 </figure>

-The 2 days activities generated a lot of knowledge in this interns mind in fields like Innovation, Productivity, Resilience and Leadership.
+The 2 days activities generated a lot of knowledge, for this intern mind, in fields like Innovation, Productivity, Resilience and Leadership.
 It was ones guide on how to inspire as a leader, how to become a graphic artist or how to built up communities in order to solve the most drastic problems the mankind faces.

 There were two activities that draw my attention.